-The illustration below shows of principal arrangement of furling line routing inside a anchor well to achieve maximum furling performance.
-The turning block inside the anchor well and the sheave box required to lead the line through the deck are not included in the Furlex package as these parts must be individually adopted for each boat.
+The illustration below shows a model arrangement of the furling line routing inside an anchor well to achieve maximum furling performance.
+The turning block inside the anchor well and the sheave box required to lead the line through the deck are not included in the Furlex package as these parts must often be individually adapted for each boat.

 - ☐ The furling line must enter the line drum perpendicular to the forestay.
-There must be at least 300 mm (12") from the drum to the first tuning point of the line to make the line furl evenly on the drum - ☐ Blocks with large sheaves on roller bearings are recommended to minimize friction losses. - ☐ Avoid leading the line through tubes incorporated in the deck as this increases the risk for friction losses. - ☐ Strength requirement.
-To cope with the loads for which the Furlex system is designed, the turning block below deck and through deck passage sheave house must have a safe working load of not less than.
+There must be at least 300 mm from the drum to the first turning point of the line to make the line furl evenly on the drum - ☐ Blocks with large sheaves on roller bearings are recommended to minimize friction losses.
+(Avoid leading the line through tubes incorporated in the deck as this increases the risk of friction on the furling line.) - ☐ Strength requirement: to cope with the loads for which the Furlex system is designed, the turning block below deck and through-deck passage sheave house must have a safe working load of not less than: